AVAWLeoben/AVAW_CV-Waste/paper/paper.md

 Generative artificial intelligence tools were not used for the architectural design or core software implementation of `AVAW_CV-Waste`.

-ChatGPT (OpenAI) was used during software development for documentation support, generation of docstrings, bug-fixing assistance, and minor inline code modifications.
+ChatGPT (OpenAI) was used during software development for documentation support, generation of docstrings, bug-fixing assistance, and inline code modifications.
 For this manuscript, generative AI tools were used only for grammatical improvements and formatting support, including conversion of manuscript content from `.docx` to Markdown syntax.

 All generated content and code modifications were manually reviewed and validated by the authors.